 This is the initial public offering of Silicon Motion Technology Corporation.
 We are offering 4,300,000 American Depositary Shares, or ADSs, and the selling shareholders are offering an aggregate of 2,400,000 ADSs.
 Each ADS represents four ordinary shares.
 We currently estimate that the initial public offering price per ADS will be between US\$9.50 and US\$11.50 per share.
-We have applied to have the ADSs quoted on the Nasdaq Stock Market's National Market under the symbol "SIMO."
+The ADSs have been approved to be quoted on the Nasdaq Stock Market's National Market under the symbol "SIMO."